ddprrt/ddprrt.github.io/_posts/2014-04-10-gulp-sass-autoprefixer-sourcemaps.md

 npm init && npm install --save-dev gulp gulp-autoprefixer gulp-ruby-sass
 ```

-The interface of `gulp-sass` (which uses a much faster native implementation) and the one of `gulp-ruby-sass` are identical.
-So once `gulp-sass` is based on Sass 3.3, you can easily switch plugins.
+The interface of `gulp-sass` (which uses a much faster native implementation) and the one of `gulp-ruby-sass` are **not** identical.
+So once `gulp-sass` is based on Sass 3.3, you not only have to switch plugins, but also adapt their parameters.

 Your `gulpfile.js`